v-exec/Constellation/README.md

 ## To Do

 * Make live demo page
-* Make ConstellationJS into a class, so that multiple instances can be deployed on multiple canvases. (maaaaaybe)
+* Make ConstellationJS into a class, so that multiple instances can be deployed on multiple canvases (maaaaaybe)